Convert Film Camera to Digital

 Showing the depth to which the sensor requires rebating too.

 The sensor needs to be rebated to about half the thickness of the circuit board edge.
 I fitted my first sensor to the Nikon when at a thickness of 1.08mm.
 It was focussing quite well but I then blueprinted it by sanding it in situ on the film back which I wouldn’t recommend as the dust drops into the connections and stops the sensor from working till you blow it out.
-You may like to sand the rebate down to say 1.04mm which is probably more like where mine is now.
+You may like to sand the rebate down to say 1.04mm which is probably more like where mine is now. ( I have since taken a bit more off and am getting really good focus without the Ir Filter).

 Measure the thickness at the points as shown.
 The raised mounting points I found